George Nakashima House, Studio and Workshop: Description

 The Nakashima complex is located in a rural setting south of the town of New Hope, Pennsylvania, on both sides of Aquetong Road south of Windy Bush Road in Solebury Township.
 The property consists of more than 12 acre, set near the top of a south-facing hillside.
-The compound includes a total of eighteen buildings, seven of which are primarily residential in nature, while the others serve roles in the production and distribution of Nakashima's furniture and art.
+The compound includes a total of eighteen buildings, seven of which are primarily residential, while the others serve roles in the production and distribution of Nakashima's furniture and art.
 Four of the residential structures, located on the north side of Aquetong Road, form a complex Nakashima built for his daughter Mira, and are not open to the public.
-On the south side of the road, surrounded on three sides by studio buildings, is a residential compound consisting of the main house, a garage, heating house, and lanai.
+On the south side of the road, surrounded on three sides by studio buildings, is a residential compound consisting of the main house, a garage, a heating house, and lanai.
 All of these buildings are in a basically International Style of architecture, infused with Japanese elements.

 The main buildings of the studio are the Conoid Studio and the Arts Building.
 The Conoid Building, which Nakashima built in 1960, is a distinctive rectangular single-story building with a concrete roof in the shape of a sinusoidal wave that gradually flattens toward the south.
 The walls are fashioned out of a variety of materials, including stone, concrete, cement blocks, and glass.
-The roof form gives the building interior a large open area, with sections carved out by wood framing for kitchen, bathrooms, and an office.
+The roof form gives the building interior a large open area, with sections carved out by wood framing for the kitchen, bathrooms, and office.
 The Arts Building was built by Nakashima in 1967 as a gallery space to showcase the works of Ben Shahn.
-It is 2 1/2 stories in height, and is topped by a parabolic roof formed out of plywood and covered in asphalt shingles.
-It now also displays works of Nakashima.
+It is 2 1/2 stories in height and is topped by a parabolic roof formed out of plywood and covered in asphalt shingles.
+It now also displays the works of Nakashima.

 Eight buildings of the complex are open for tours; donations are requested.